 If you have enjoyed reading this article please share them on your favorite social media platform.
 Just click the social icons anywhere on this page.

 Comment below if you have any questions.
-I would love to hear form you, what your favorite baits are, or your favorite place to throw the Texas rig.
+I would love to hear from you, what your favorite baits are, or your favorite place to throw the Texas rig.

-Click any of the product links in this blog post to purchase or check pricing.
+Click any of the product links in this blog post to purchase or check the price.
 I do get a small commission if you click through my site and every little bit helps keep the content coming.